lule8706/jupyter-to-latex-temp/README.md

 # Template for LaTeX-bound Jupyter notebooks

 Clone this template and use the directory as the working directory for Jupyter notebooks which you would like to convert to LaTeX documents.
-This is only tested for Jupyter Lab.
+This is only tested for Jupyter Lab and appears to result in all the figures being added at the end when converting to PDF rather than where they are in the notebook.

 ## Converting notebooks to LaTeX